 - Detect and diagnose tumors that produce excess prolactin (prolactinomas), monitor their treatment, and detect recurrences

-- Evaluate anterior pituitary function or other pituitary disorder
+- Evaluate anterior pituitary function or detect some other pituitary disorder

 When is it ordered?

 - A person has signs and symptoms of a prolactinoma, such as unexplained headaches, visual impairment, and/or unexplained breast nipple discharge